jnozzi/cocoadev.com/markdown/ABRecord.md

-General/ABRecord is a child of General/NSObject
+ABRecord is a child of NSObject
 ----
-an General/ABRecord object represents a row in the General/AddressBook database.
+an ABRecord object represents a row in the AddressBook database.

     - (id)valueForProperty:(NSString *)property;